jungmyung-lee/lifestep-internship/project3/README.md

 ### EMG Preprocessing Pipelines (Signal Preparation Stage)

-These scripts implement the **core EMG preprocessing stage**, transforming raw EMG signals into clean, analysis-ready activation profiles.
+These scripts implement the core EMG preprocessing stage, transforming raw EMG signals into clean, analysis-ready activation profiles.

 - **emg_single_preprocess.py**
   Applies the full EMG preprocessing pipeline to a single EMG channel.
-This script is typically used early in the analysis to verify signal quality, confirm filter behavior, and validate preprocessing parameters before scaling to multiple channels.
+  This script is typically used early in the analysis to verify signal quality, confirm filter behavior, and validate preprocessing parameters.

 - **emg_multi_preprocess_compare.py**
   Extends the preprocessing workflow to multiple EMG channels and visualizes